-When I made some query regarding selling of land he refused and I came to know that half the property has been registered in his wife’s name.
+When I made some query regarding the selling of land he refused and I came to know that half the property has been registered in his wife’s name.
 And she refuses to sell this land.
 What is the remedy available in law?

-You have right to get special damage as given in the agreement or get decree of specific performance of the contract.
+You have the right to get special damage as given in the agreement or get a decree of specific performance of the contract.
 According to section 10 of Specific Relief Act 1963 (SRA), specific performance of any contract may, in the discretion of the court, be enforced when the act agreed to be done is such that compensation in money for its non-performance would not afford adequate relief.

-Court shall presume that the breach of a contract to transfer immovable property cannot be adequately relieved by compensation in money.
+The court shall presume that the breach of a contract to transfer immovable property cannot be adequately relieved by compensation in money.

-In your case half of the property is registered in the name of his wife hence he cannot make agreement for sell without her consent.
+In your case half of the property is registered in the name of his wife hence he cannot make an agreement for sell without her consent.
 If she refuses to sell then this contract cannot be enforced through specific performance.

 You may relinquish half of the portion which is in the name of his wife and agree to perform a contract to the extent of property in the name of the seller.
 If the seller agrees and his portion of land can be segregated successfully then the court shall grant specific performance of the contract.